How to Avoid Damage of the Hand Tools in Your Garage

 Therefore, we have listed a few basic below tips for you to keep your tools just as new as you bought them and to make them last a lifetime.

 Price is usually a strong indicator of a tool’s quality.
 But buying full sets of sockets, pair of wrench, and screwdrivers can be prohibitively expensive at times.
 Most reputable tool manufacturers offer their tools as individual items.
 So, invest in the best tool individually rather than buying a set that has a short life and high price.

 Good quality tools will last a lifetime with proper care, and they won’t damage fasteners on your car.
 Moreover, high quality tools require only a minimum basic care and maintenance which is enough for keeping your tools in good shape.

 Even the best quality tools will start to rust and corrode if they are in constant contact with moisture, or kept in high humidity conditions without proper ventilation.
 Keep your tools dry by making sure there are no leaks in your garage roof.
 Also, ensure that there is a proper airflow in the garage.

 If you cannot provide airflow, wipe all your tools down with an oily rag to deposit a protective oil film on all metal surfaces.

-Note that if you have a torque wrench, always relax the tension spring in the handle after use to maintain the tool’s calibration.
+Note that if you have a torque wrench; relax the tension spring in the handle after use to maintain the tool’s calibration.
 If you use a digital torque wrench, remove the batteries from the tool if you are not going to use it for a while to avoid damage to the battery holder.

-Use the correct tool for the job
+Use the Correct Tool for the Job

 The best way to protect your tools is to keep them clean, and free of old oil, grease, and other potentially corrosion-causing substances.
 For instance, old engine oil is acidic, and long-term exposure of tools to old oil can cause tools to rust, or suffer acid damage.